Configuration File

 providers.allowedProviders | string[] | — | Restrict which providers are available.
 If omitted, the platform default is used. |

-In Positron, base URLs are configured through the model provider registration UI and stored in
+In Positron, base URLs and custom headers are stored in Positron’s authentication.* settings.

 Storage Settings